Lenovo Thinkpad X250 (Elbopeep)

 These are some useful additions you can buy to customize this computer.
 If more customizations are needed see the section named Custom orders below.

 There is not yet support for the internal WiFi.
-I use the VIX Mini Travel Router with this laptop to access local WiFi or my phone's hot spot.
-VIX Mini comes with everything you need to connect to an access point.
+I use the Mango Travel Router with this laptop to access local WiFi or my phone's hot spot.
+Mango comes with everything you need to connect to an access point.

 In the past, I have also used a TP-Link AC750 Wireless Travel Router, an Asus RP-N12 Wireless N300 Range Extender, and a TP-Link Nano Router.
 I include a folder of URL links to the admin pages of each of these routers to make it easy to set up the first time.